KERRHAM/project_2/README.md

      * All my images were aquired from the website pexels.

-     * For finding the best questions for my quiz i did some re-search and found the best 15 from the website Goal.com, All their questions were mixed and true.
+     * For finding the best questions for my quiz i did some re-search and found the best 15 from the website [Goal.com](https://www.goal.com/en-gb/news/best-man-utd-quiz-questions-answers-trivia/1zupmdj8ulnm14frxq47ed9ka), All their questions were varied topics that suited what i needed for the quiz.